andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

     - sam local invoke - test AWS Lambda functions locally by emulating the Lambda execution environment
     - however, to test resources defined in AWS CDK, you must first convert the CDK constructs into a format that SAM can understand.
       - cdk synth command -> synthesizes or "compiles" your CDK application into an AWS CloudFormation template.
+  - Handle throttling issues:
+    - Configure reserved concurrency
+    - Use exponential backoff in your app
+    - Use a dead-letter queue -> if using S3 and EvendBridge
+    - Request a service quota increase - you can reach AWS support to request for a higher service quota for concurrent executions.
+  - AWS SDKs are preinstalled in the Lambda runtime (e.g., boto3 for Python, aws-sdk for Node.js).
+    - You don’t need to package them unless:
+      - You need a newer version than what AWS provides.
+      - You’re using a custom runtime.
+  - Invocation types:
+    - Sync: API Gateway, ALB, Lambda@Edge, SDK/CLI.
+    - Async: S3, SNS, CloudWatch Events, SES. ----> Note: 🧠 At-least-once delivery → make idempotent.
+    - Stream: DynamoDB Streams, Kinesis, SQS, MSK. ----> Note: 🧠 Retries until success, preserves order.
+      - DynamoDB streams: Each time records are available, Lambda synchronously invokes your function with a batch of stream records.
+  - To keep Lambda environment variable secrets hidden even from console/API output → ✅ Encrypt client-side before upload using AWS encryption helpers.

 - Route53:
   - Scenario: Route www.mydomain.com to an application hosted by a 3rd party and exposed at yourapp.3rdparty.com
     - Correct: create a CNAME record
     - Note: You cannot create a CNAME record for example.com, but you can create CNAME records for www.example.com, newproduct.example.com, and so on.
     - Note: Alias records let you route traffic to selected AWS resources, such as CloudFront distributions and Amazon S3 buckets
+  - Route 53 performs health checks at regular intervals (e.g., every 30 seconds).
+    - Each check returns healthy or unhealthy.
+    - failure threshold -> defines how many consecutive failed checks must occur before Route 53 marks the endpoint as unhealthy.
+    - Route 53 dashboard -> visually displays this information — no CloudWatch alarm needed.
+      - You can later integrate with CloudWatch + SNS for automated notifications.
+  - Record types:
+    - A record → maps domain → IPv4  ----> 🟢 Use Elastic IP for static EC2 public IPs.
+    - AAAA record → maps domain → IPv6
+    - CNAME record → alias to another domain name ---> ❌ Not allowed for root domain (zone apex)
+    - ALIAS record → AWS-only extension
+      - ✅ Can point to CloudFront, ALB, S3 website, API Gateway
+      - ✅ Works at root domain
+      - ✅ No extra DNS query cost
+  - Zones:
+    - Public hosted zone → use public IPs or ALIAS
+    - Private hosted zone → for internal VPC DNS (uses private IPs)
+  - Exam tips:
+    - Static EC2 public IP → Elastic IP + A record
+    - Point root domain to ALB/CloudFront → ALIAS
+    - CNAME for subdomains only (e.g., app.example.com)
+    - Health checks + failover → Route 53 can trigger DNS failover based on endpoint health.

 - VPC:
   - Security Groups are stateful, so allowing inbound traffic to the necessary ports enables the connection.